jonasauda/VinteR/README.md

 To add different functionalities to VinteR like OptiTrack, LeapMotion or Kinect, the corresponding Flag has to be defined as a preprocessor directive.

 1. Open the Properties of the VinteR C# project in the Solution Explorer
-	1. To see most of the Options, the .NET desktop development feature has to be added to Visual Studio 2019 Community.
+	1. To see most of the Options, the .NET desktop development feature has to be added.
 This can be done by launching the Visual Studio Installer.
 2. In the "Build"-Tab is a field to enter own flags.

 The next sections will describe requirements for each functionality and what Flag to define to activate it.